-Portals is an intuitive and efficient method to split the world into rooms.
-These rooms are connected through "portals", and only if the portal is visible, the neighbor room needs to be considered for rendering.
+Portals is an intuitive and efficient method for splitting the world into rooms.
+These rooms are connected through "portals", and only if the portal is visible, the neighboring room needs to be considered for rendering.
 The old game Dark Forces uses 2D portals, while the somewhat newer Tomb Raider does the same thing in 3D.

-FIGURE 131.
+FIGURE 132.
 Example of Portals.
 The thick "walls" are portals, openings into the next room.